Individual - Other taxesLast reviewed - 09 December 2022

 Malaysia also has a Social Security Organisation (SOCSO) who administers the Employment Injury Scheme (EIS) and the Invalidity Scheme (IS).
 SOCSO coverage and protection is limited to Malaysian citizens and permanent residents.
 A monthly contribution must be made and may fall under one of two categories:

 - Both the employer and employee make monthly contributions to EIIS and IPS.
 The sum is based on the employee’s monthly wages and is restricted to a maximum of MYR 86.65 for the employer and MYR 24.75 for the employee.

 - The employer makes a contribution to EIS only for employees who are not eligible to be covered under the IS, with the amount restricted to a monthly maximum of MYR 61.90.
-Malaysian employers are required to contribute to SOCSO on a monthly basis for all their foreign employees (including expatriates).
+Malaysian employers are required to contribute to SOCSO on a monthly basis for all their employees (including foreign employees).
 However, the employment or assignment arrangement could impact the applicability of the requirement onto the employee.
 As a result, each case needs to be examined individually to determine the applicability.

 Employment Insurance System (EIS)

 The EIS provides certain benefits and a re-employment placement programme for insured persons in the event of loss of employment to promote active labour market policies.
 The EIS covers only Malaysian citizens and permanent residents.

 Both the employer and employee make monthly contributions of 0.2% of employee's wage but restricted to a maximum of MYR 7.90 for employer and employee, respectively.